antify/authorization-module/README.md

 - System-wide ban
 - Is super admin
-- Is banned in provider
+- Is banned in app
-- Is admin in provider
+- Is admin in app
-- Has permission in provider
+- Has permission in app

 ## TODO::

+- [ ] Add validator which check the tokens structure on runtime.
-- [ ] Make sure that a ProviderAccess providerId and tenantId is the same as the roles providerId and tenantId
+- [ ] Make sure that a AppAccess appId and tenantId is the same as the roles appId and tenantId
 - [ ] Add refresh token process
 - [ ] Add access token process
 - [ ] Cleanup module.ts
 - [ ] Select multiple Roles components
 - [ ] Add roles CRUD
 - [ ] Composable to reach all permissions in system
+- [ ] Find a way to handle permissions properly across modules
 - [ ] Fix and add tests
 - [ ] Force logout or refresh token function to logout/ban all devices fast